 The Reverse Stock Split will be realized simultaneously for all outstanding common stock.
 The Reverse Stock Split will affect all holders of common stock uniformly and no stockholder's interest in the Company will be diluted as each stockholder will hold the same percentage of common stock outstanding immediately following the Reverse Stock Split as that stockholder held immediately prior to the Reverse Stock Split, except for immaterial adjustments that may result from the treatment of fractional shares as described below.
-The Reverse Stock Split Charter Amendment will not reduce the number of authorized shares of common stock (which will remain at \$,000,000,000) and will not change the par value of our common stock (which will remain at \$0.0001 per share).
+The Reverse Stock Split Charter Amendment will not reduce the number of authorized shares of common stock (which will remain at 3,000,000,000) and will not change the par value of our common stock (which will remain at \$0.0001 per share).

 By approving this Proposal, stockholders will approve the amendment to our Amended and Restated Certificate of Incorporation pursuant to which any whole number of outstanding shares, between and including 20 and 30, would be combined into one share of common stock and authorize our Board of Directors to file the Reverse Stock Split Amendment, as determined by our Board of Directors in the manner described herein.
-If approved, our Board has the sole discretion to determine when to effect the Reverse Stock Split, and may also elect not to effect any Reverse Stock Split and consequently not file any certificate of amendment to the Amended and Restated Certificate of Incorporation.
+If approved, our Board may also elect not to effect any Reverse Stock Split and consequently not file any certificate of amendment to the Amended and Restated Certificate of Incorporation.